skius/progge.rs/README.md

 will throw an error and give a sample input that reaches the statement.
 For example, running `proggers --typecheck --symex analyzer-examples/unreachable.progge` gives:
 ![unreachable! feedback](analyzer-examples/unreachable.symex.png)

+#### Guarantees

+Symbolic execution ([Wikipedia](https://en.wikipedia.org/wiki/Symbolic_execution)) computes an under-approximation, which means the implication is "If symbolic execution reports a path (set of input values), then the real program must also follow that path".

+In short, symbolic execution can prove reachability of statements by giving concrete example inputs, or, in other words, it can prove presence of certain program behaviors.

 ### Type-Checking